Associate Professor of English and Chair

-Eric Tribunella has taught a variety of courses on such topics as the Golden Age of children’s literature, young adult literature, children’s picture books, British children’s literature, trauma theory and children’s literature, children’s literature before 1865, and lesbian and gay literature.
+Eric Tribunella has taught a variety of undergraduate and graduate courses on such topics as the Golden Age of children's literature, young adult literature, British children's literature, trauma theory and children's literature, children's literature before 1865, and lesbian and gay literature.
 He also frequently teaches courses on literary criticism and theory.

 His book, Melancholia and Maturation: The Use of Trauma in American Children’s Literature, was published in 2010 by the University of Tennessee Press.

-Reading Children's Literature: A Critical Introduction, co-authored with Carrie Hintz, is forthcoming from Bedford/St. Martin's in 2013.
+Reading Children's Literature: A Critical Introduction, co-authored with Carrie Hintz, was published by Bedford/St. Martin's in 2013.